So you enjoy the free Forex trading signals that I put together every week but have a question about stop loss placement.

 - EURUSD has a spread of 4 pips

-- and you know that if your pending buy stop order is activated, your stop loss is going to be very close to the market price which means a little move down and you risk being stopped out.
+- If your pending buy stop order is activated, your stop loss is going to be very close to the market price which means a little move down and you risk being stopped out.

-If The Swing High/Low Is Too Far Away
+If The Swing High Swing Low Is Too Far Away

 Here’s what I do if I find that the swing high/low is too far away:

-- I just got back to #1 and increase my stop loss distance to a reasonable distance away to avoid having my stop loss near the market price as well as to avoid getting stopped out by the large spreads of some currency pairs.
+I just go back to #1 and increase my stop loss distance to a reasonable distance away to avoid having my stop loss near the market price as well as to avoid getting stopped out by the large spreads of some currency pairs.

-For Trades Taken On Horizontal Support And Resistance Levels
+Stop Loss For Horizontal Support And Resistance Levels

-If you take a trade on a horizontal support or resistance level, placing stop loss is really simple: just place it a few pips outside of the support/resistance level/zone.
+If you take a trade on a horizontal support or resistance level, placing stop loss is really simple (according to common trading advice): just place it a few pips outside of the support/resistance level/zone.

 Again, you must also consider the: